Blueberry Bundt Cake

-- Measure the flour by gently spooning it into a measuring cup, sweeping off any excess with a straight edge.
-Add the baking powder, salt, dried blueberry powder.
+Measure the flour by gently spooning it into a measuring cup, sweeping off any excess with a straight edge.
+Add the baking powder, salt, and dried blueberry powder.

 Products Featured in this Recipe

-The pure juice of a blend of Rubel and Jersey blueberries harvested from 71-year old bushes and cold pressed, a distilled essence of the true blueberry.
-Served by four James...
+The pure juice from a blend of Rubel and Jersey blueberries harvested from bushes planted in 1947; a distilled essence of the true blueberry.
+Served by four James Beard Award winning chefs...